ZeqinZheng/quizlet_action/README.md

 ## Requirements

-- I copy words to a new file with arbitary name every day in input folder.
+- copy words to a new file with arbitary name every day in input folder.
 - push the words to quizlet.

 ## TODO

-- [ ] push volcabulary and definitions to quizlet
+- [x] push volcabulary and definitions to quizlet
-- [ ] build CI/CD
+- [x] build CI/CD
-- [ ] write design docs including the lifecycle

 ## Features